asdofindia/parcel-transformer-geojson/README.md

 # parcel-transformer-geojson

-This is a parcel v2 transformer plugin that tells parcel that geojson files are, in fact, json files.
+This is a parcel v2 transformer plugin that ~tells parcel that geojson files are, in fact, json files~ transforms geojson files for use in scripts.

+Edit: Earlier it was just converting geojson to json, but that proved too slow (or broken) for large files.
+Now it uses code from the [official json transformer](https://github.com/parcel-bundler/parcel/tree/v2/packages/transformers/json/) and replicates what it does.

 It was created for private use, but parcel developers made an intelligent choice [here](https://github.com/parcel-bundler/parcel/issues/3397#issuecomment-521353931).